How Much Does a Whole House Generator Cost?

 The type of fuel a generator uses affects the total cost in two ways.
 First, the price of the unit itself is affected by the fuel type.
 Second, the cost of running the generator will vary based on the cost of that particular fuel at the time that you need it.

 Solar generators are also modestly sized portable generators simply because the technology needed to convert and store large amounts of power would require too much space.
 They are sustainable and not dependent on petroleum-based fuel, which is a significant environmental benefit but may be limited in power generation by the stormy weather that caused your outage to begin with.
 This technology is still in development and will likely become more efficient and streamlined as technology advances.
-Solar generators cost between $1,500 and $5,000.
+Solar generators cost between $2,000 and $25,000, with most costing at least $10,000.